-The Pyramids of Giza are some of the most iconic and fascinating man-made architectural achievements in the world.
+The Pyramids of Giza in Egypt are some of the most iconic and fascinating man-made architectural achievements in the world.
 They are also overrun with tourists, fake security guards, aggressive camel drivers, and vendors selling cheap and chintzy souvenirs.

 But don’t let those drawbacks stop you from seeing these engineering marvels.
 They’re worth visiting, even if the environment isn’t the most ideal.
 I have a few tips that may help enhance your experience.